 One of the more recent and enduring trends is the notion that houseplants are good for your health.
 Science has spent considerable time demonstrating how they clean and filter the air in our homes and offices.
 In other words, houseplants are good news for us.

 There can be no question that using plants indoors just to make the rooms look good have long past, although that is obviously still important.
 With modern architecture using plants in the design as a direct component of the building itself, rather than as an afterthought.
 Let's explore some of the reasons why this is done and why houseplants are actually great news for us.

 It goes without saying that if plants are going to enter our homes they need to have a degree of attractiveness to them, we want something which enhances a room not detracts from it.
-Plants not only make rooms look more attractive but they can make places more inviting and pleasing to live or work in, ultimately creating a more calming and harmonious environment.
+Plants not only make rooms look more homely but they can make places more inviting and pleasing to live and work in, ultimately creating a more calming and harmonious environment.

 Since the energy crisis in the 1970's new buildings across the world have increasingly been subject to tighter regulation in regards to maximizing energy efficiency, in order to try and reduce energy costs and more recently, environmental impact concerns.

 Buildings are expected to be more eco friendly and cost effective than ever before because by doing so they're ultimately cheaper to run which is good news for households as well as businesses.

 However this can come at a cost to human well being because the rooms in which we live and work are also more tightly sealed than ever before.
 This results in a greater exposure to the chemicals emitted from the various materials around.

 In the 1980's a common trend started to appear in new buildings which had been built with energy efficiency in mind across Europe, the United States and Canada.
 The trend involved a number of symptoms seen in people working in these buildings such as allergies, asthma, headaches and loss of concentration.